Styles: Neo-Traditional, Esoterica, Black & Grey Realsim and Magic Tattoos

 If you are interested in seeing some of my other works (non tattoo) you can visit my personal deviant art page here.

 Those looking for something more out of a tattoo:

 I am of very few who specialize in magic tattoos (sigil magic).
+In fact, after research, there’s really no one in the country who does magic tattoos at the seriousness and knowledge that I bring to this trade.
 These tattoos range from very specific purposes (protection), to complex esoteric ideas.
 The process is very different from the normal tattoo procedure.
-Please read below, if you are interested.
+Please read carefully below, if you are interested.

 Corium Veneficus (skin magic)